 Some of the relevant skills taught are listed below:

-Students would extract genomic and plasmid DNA in the morning followed by gel electrophoresis and analysis of results in the afternoon.
+Students would extract genomic and plasmid DNA before lunch.
+After lunch, they will run gel electrophoresis and analyse the results.

 Pre-university students from local junior colleges or private schools.